department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/FL-Search-march2020/session-notes/P5-facility-locator-search-notes-March 5 at 2PM.md

 **Participant:** You can get your meds there or you have to go to the pharmacy.

 **Moderator: Okay.
-General question, doy ou use any map tools or applciations?
+General question, doy ou use any map tools or applications?

 **Participant:** Google.
 Alot. for maps and information, anything I need.

-**Moderator: What do you likeabout Google?
+**Moderator: What do you like about Google?

 **Participant:** it's fast, and usually when I get directions it's really accurate with turn by turn on my phone and if there's an accident or traffic it'll let me know